andru-kun/wildrig-multi/README.md

 - **RDNA 2nd gen**: Radeon 6500XT, Radeon 6600XT, Radeon 6700 XT, Radeon 6800XT, Radeon 6900 XT
 - **RDNA 3nd gen**: Radeon 7700XT, 7800XT, 7900XTX/XT

+Pitcairn, Tahiti and other old cards of **GCN 1st gen**(like HD 78x0, HD 79x0, R7 265, R9 270, R9 280, R9 370, etc.) are not supported and won't be, because they are too old and need additional work.

 ## NVIDIA:
 - All gpu's with Compute Capabilities >=5.0 should work
 - also specific gpu can be supported via use of --ptx-version parameter(like --ptx-version 71 for sm_86, more ptx version is [here](https://docs.nvidia.com/cuda/parallel-thread-execution/#release-notes))